ultimate271/notes/gibson/neuromancer03.md

 to make out certain blocks in midtown Manhattan, outlines of hundred-year-old industrial parks ringing the old core of Atlanta . . .

+## After travelling a bunch, Case finds a shuriken that Molly bought him
 CASE WOKE FROM a dream of airports, of Molly’s dark leathers moving ahead of him through the concourses of Narita, Schipol, Orly. . . .
 He watched himself buy a flat plastic flask of Danish vodka at some kiosk, an hour before dawn.